amosyuen/FFmpegVideoRecorder/README.md

 ### UnsatisfiedLinkError

-This error means that the native libraries weren't installed properly.
+This error means that the native libraries were not installed properly.
 One common problem is that Android doesn't support loading both 64-bit and 32-bit native libraries at the same time.
 Unfortunately the FFmpeg library used in this library only has 32-bit binaries.
 So if your app includes another dependency that has 64-bit libraries, this will make the app unable to load the